chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ## Accessibiliy Considerations
 ![This is an image](../img_repo/CP.IMG.19.png){:width="500" height="250" loading="lazy"}

-### Takeaways
+## Takeaways
 **Impact:** The final prototype has received positive feedback, and the usability study indicates that the app's design is capable of meeting the user's needs.

 **One quote from peer feedback:** *“Looks good for a Hi-Fi!
 Keep up the good work.”*
-#### What I learned
-During the project's design process, I obtained valuable insights into the pivotal role that user research plays in UX.
+**What I learned:** During the project's design process, I obtained valuable insights into the pivotal role that user research plays in UX.
 By meticulously analyzing the feedback obtained through user interviews, peer reviews, and usability studies, I could progressively develop a comprehensive and inclusive design.

 ## Next Steps
 ![This is an image](../img_repo/CP.IMG.21.png){:width="600" height="300" loading="lazy"}